Michigan uses multiple options for High Scool Equivalency (HSE) testing, the GED®, TASC, and HiSET.

 Michigan GED price tag

 The cost of the Michigan GED exam is $37.50 per subject, so a total of $150 for all four tests.
 You can register and pay for one subject at a time.
 Retesting is $10.00 for each subject (up to three times per subject!).
 Registration for the new GED exam has become very easy!
 Simply sign up via GED.com or call 1-877-392-6433.
 Registration doesn’t mean you need to schedule an exam, you do that only when you feel you are ready to do so but keep in mind that GED completion has to be achieved within two years after your first registration.
-The TASC and HiSET subtests cannot be taken separately.
+The TASC and HiSET subtests can also be taken separately.

 There is NO online GED, HiSET, or TASC testing, you must go to a Michigan testing site in person.